migueltorrescosta/migueltorrescosta.github.io/page_Programming.md

 During the Elliptic Curve Research Project we used MySQL for handling the databases we were building (relatively small databases).

 ## R
-Used it to quickly test different Machine Learning algorithms, so that I could know have an idea on which algorithm to use for a dataset I had
+Used it to quickly test different Machine Learning algorithms, so that I could have an idea on which algorithm to use for a dataset I had.
+I disliked the language, but I can't argue with how fast it was to get things done in R.

 ## Microsoft Labs
 Used it for the same reason as R. It is a surprisingly intuitive out of the box tool to use.